 Photo:Hero Images/Getty Images

 Irritable Bowel Syndrome (IBS)

 Defined by bouts of diarrhea, constipation, bloating, and abdominal pain, IBS affects 11% of the global population.
 There's a "female predominance in the prevalence of IBS," according to the National Institutes of Health.
-Aschkenazi has seen probiotics work wonders on IBS patients: "Probiotics will stabilize and normalize bowel function in patients that have IBS and experience bouts of diarrhea and constipation."
+Aschkenazi has seen probiotics work wonders on IBS patients and says, "Probiotics will stabilize and normalize bowel function in patients that have IBS and experience bouts of diarrhea and constipation."

 Another joy of menopause is increased susceptibility to yeast infections.
-Like bladder infections, loss of estrogen can lead to an inflammation of the vagina, commonly known as a yeast infection.
-According to Aschkenazi, probiotics can help prevent yeast infections like bacterial vaginosis, in menopausal women.
-"A trial of probiotics can be undertaken for prevention but not for active treatment, in women with recurrent vaginal yeast infections," she says.
+Like with bladder infections, loss of estrogen can lead to an inflammation of the vagina, commonly known as a yeast infection.
+According to Aschkenazi, probiotics can help prevent yeast infections like bacterial vaginosis in menopausal women.
+"A trial of probiotics can be undertaken for prevention but not for active treatment in women with recurrent vaginal yeast infections," she says.
 "Women with diabetes mellitus (type 2 diabetes) are also more susceptible to yeast infections."

 Whether it's to treat strep throat, bronchitis, or a sinus infection, antibiotics can be the way to go.
-But antibiotic-associated diarrhea (AAD—yep, it's a thing) doesn't have to be.
-When your doctor prescribes a Z-pack, penicillin, or erythromycin, it might be time to take a probiotic.
-A study by the National Institutes of Health shows that using a probiotic can help prevent AAD, and Aschkenazi agrees: "Take a probiotic every time you take an antibiotic, even if you're asymptomatic."
+But antibiotic-associated diarrhea (AAD—yep, it's a thing) doesn't have to be a side effect.
+When your doctor prescribes a Z-Pak, penicillin, or erythromycin, it might be time to take a probiotic.
+A study by the National Institutes of Health shows that using a probiotic can help prevent AAD, and Aschkenazi agrees, saying, "Take a probiotic every time you take an antibiotic, even if you're asymptomatic."

 Probiotics and Nutrition

 Photo:Kelvin Murray/Getty Images